-Among its many benefits, group therapy can increase your feeling of connection and support, provide opportunity to actively participate as well as learn from others, and acquire new skills about specific topics.
-Group therapy can be done in conjunction with individual therapy or as a stand alone treatment.
+Group Therapy in Brooklyn is a powerful therapeutic modality, which promotes change and healing along multiple dimensions.
+Among its many benefits, participating in group therapy can increase your feeling of connection and present an opportunity to engage with others actively.
+Group therapy also gives you a chance to learn from others and acquire new skills about specific topics.
+Group psychotherapy can be done in conjunction with individual therapy or as a stand-alone treatment.

 The Early Recovery Group is for people struggling with addiction to explore sobriety and harm reduction in a supportive clinical setting.
-This one hour per week group is a community space to gain insight and address risk factors for addiction, improve self esteem, relationships, and emotional health, and to take realistic steps towards lasting positive changes.
+This one hour per week group is a community space to gain insight and address risk factors for addiction, improve self-esteem and relationships.
+It will allow you to take realistic steps towards lasting positive changes and emotional wellness.

-The Early Recovery group is designed as an extension of The Program at Williamsburg Therapy Group, which is a comprehensive addiction treatment program for people struggling with substance use.
+The Early Recovery group is designed as an extension of The Program at Williamsburg Therapy Group, a comprehensive addiction treatment program for people struggling with substance use.
 The group will be led by Drs.
-Monica Nikc and Sharon Asher, who are also primary clinicians of The Program.
+Monica Nick and Sharon Asher, who are also primary clinicians of The Program.
 The fee for this group will be 100 dollars per session while we are virtual.

-This process oriented group will strive to provide a sense of warmth and safety through shared experience and reflection on the interpersonal processes that arise in the group.
-Through the interpersonal lens, the group will also offer the opportunity for deeper understanding of oneself in relation to others.
-There will also be space to specifically explore the nature of mothering during the COVID-19 pandemic, and the profound effect that this has had on families.
+This process-oriented group dynamic will strive to provide a sense of warmth and safety through shared experience and reflection on the interpersonal processes that arise in the group.
+Through the interpersonal lens, the group will also offer a deeper understanding of oneself in relation to others.
+There will also be space to explore the nature of mothering during the COVID-19 pandemic and the profound effect that this has had on families.